pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ### Migrating from Docker provider v4

 The new Docker Build provider largely exposes the same fields as v4, but the fields are pluralized or renamed to better align with the Docker CLI.

+Reference the below TypeScript code to compare a v4 definition of a `docker.Image` with the new `dockerbuild.Image`.
+In particular, note the top-level, pluralized names, e.g., `registries`, `platforms`, etc.

 ```typescript
 // v4 Image